BisonSchweizAG/JSmooth/README.md

 Dowload and extract the [latest release](https://github.com/BisonSchweizAG/JSmooth/releases) to a local folder.

 ## Using the software
-See documentation of original [JSmooth](http://jsmooth.sourceforge.net/).
+See the documentation of the original [JSmooth](http://jsmooth.sourceforge.net/docs/jsmooth-doc.html).

 ## Additional features